Arlington Forest, Virginia

-The Arlington Forest Historic District is a national historic district located at Arlington County, Virginia.
-It contains 810 contributing buildings and 3 contributing sites in a subdivision in South Arlington and two sites in North Arlington.
+Arlington Forest is a neighborhood in Arlington County, Virginia, United States.
+As of 2022, the 219 acre neighborhood comprised 852 single-family detached houses.
+A substantial portion of the neighborhood is a national historic district, the Arlington Forest Historic District.
+At the time of its nomination to the National Register of Historic Places in 2005, the historic district contained 810 contributing buildings and 3 contributing sites in a subdivision in South Arlington and two sites in North Arlington.

-The district was developed in four stages between 1939 and 1948, known as Southside, Northside, Greenbrier, and Broyhill's Addition.
-In the first phase, from 1939 to 1946, Meadowbrook, the builder, collaborated with locally prominent architect Robert O. Scholz to design the modest two-story brick homes with minimal Colonial Revival detailing.
-The district is characterized by orderly rows of detached two-story, single family dwellings with minimal Colonial Revival style decorative detailing.

-The district is representative of a mid-20th century planned mixed use community in Arlington County.

-It was listed on the National Register of Historic Places in 2005.
+The Arlington Forest neighborhood was developed in four stages between 1939 and 1948, known as Southside, Northside, Greenbrier, and Broyhill's Addition.
+In the first phase, from 1939 to 1946, Meadowbrook, the builder, collaborated with the locally prominent architect Robert O. Scholz to design the two-story brick homes with Colonial Revival detailing.
+The neighborhood is representative of a mid-20th century planned community in Arlington County.
+It was listed on the Virginia Landmarks Register in 2004 and listed on the National Register of Historic Places in 2005.